pollfish/docs/android/universal.md

 <br/>
 #### **9.3 .indicatorPadding(int padding)**

-Sets padding (in dp) of Pollfish indicator, from top or bottom according to Position of the indicator as specified before Default value is 5.
-If Position of Pollfish indicator is MIDDLE, padding is calculated from the top.
+Sets padding (in dp) of Pollfish indicator, from top or bottom of the screeb according to the specified Position of the indicator as described before in 9.1.
+Default value is 5.
+If Position of Pollfish indicator is MIDDLE, padding is calculated from the top of the middle of the screen.
 <br/><br/>
-Here is an example of setting a padding of Pollfish indicator to be 35dp from the top of the screen:
+Here is an example of setting padding of Pollfish indicator to be 35dp from the top of the screen:
 <br/>
 ```java
 ParamsBuilder paramsBuilder = new ParamsBuilder("YOUR_API_KEY")